ComposableFi/composable/docs/docs/ecosystem/the-composable-team.md

 # The Composable Team

+The [Composable Foundation](https://www.composablefoundation.com/) serves as the underlying organisational structure to drive forward the Picasso and Composable Protocols.
+The Foundation and its members will support the core protocols in ecosystem development, research and engineering efforts to continue advancing the Composable ecosystem to new heights.

-The Composable team consists of approximately 35 individuals, with 20 members dedicated to Engineering, Infrastructure, and Research, while 11 others are focused on Product, Design, Marketing, and Business Development.
+The Composable team consists of approximately 30 individuals, with 15 members dedicated to Engineering, Infrastructure, and Research, while 11 others are focused on Product, Design, Marketing, and Business Development.
 The remaining four individuals are assigned to Legal, Finance, and HR roles.
 Biographies of select core members are provided below.

+## Henry Love | Board Member and the Executive Director
+Henry Love is a seasoned Founder and Executive.
+Prior to joining the Composable Foundation, Henry held the position of Managing Partner and the Head of US operation for Fundamental Labs, a leading crypto-focused venture fund based in Singapore.
+Before joining Fundamental Labs, Henry co-founded a crypto corporate venture studio, YGC, and its spin out company Executive Council Network (ECN).
+He joined the crypto industry by stepping in as the Chief Investment Officer at a crypto-focused family office who pioneered the industry after leaving Facebook as a top performer in the marketing, e-commerce, & strategy division.

-## 0xbrainjar | Founder & CEO
+## 0xbrainjar | Founder & Research Director

 Brainjar brings a deep understanding of the blockchain space and a comprehensive vision on cross-chain DeFi.
 He is focused on researching blockchain infrastructure and relevant trends to advise on Composable’s development as well as designing products that can best leverage the Composable tech stack.
 He’s also advising Composable Labs, the incubation arm that births and supports projects using Composable’s tech stack.
 Brainjar writes about the R&D at Composable on [Twitter](https://twitter.com/0xbrainjar) and [Medium](https://medium.com/@0xbrainjar).